-The Commission has received applications from members of the Bar, listed below, interested in appointment to the Superior Court of the District of Columbia, to fill the vacancy created by the upcoming retirement of the Honorable Rona L. Beck.
+The Commission has received applications from members of the Bar, listed below, interested in appointment to the District of Columbia Court of Appeals to fill the vacancy created by the upcoming expiration of the term of the Honorable Phyllis D. Thompson.

 Caroline S. Platt